-American Peregrine Falcon (Falco peregrinus anatum)
+American peregrine falcon (Falco peregrinus anatum)

-The American peregrine falcon is listed as CE and designated as a CFP and BCC (CDFG 2011b).
+The American peregrine falcon is listed as CE and designated as a CFP and BCC (CDFG 2011a).
 The American peregrine falcon is a medium-sized raptor with a wingspan of 3 to 3.5 ft and can weigh up to 3.3 pounds.
 They may be found throughout the United States, utilizing cliffs and man-made structures, such as buildings and bridges, for nesting.
 American peregrine falcon typically breeds at two to three years of age, and pairs are usually bonded for life.
 Breeding begins in early March, and clutch size ranges from three to seven eggs with an average of three to four eggs.
 A second clutch may be laid if eggs are destroyed or removed early in the breeding season.
 Incubation takes about 29 to 32 days, followed by a nestling period of 35 to 42 days.
 Primary prey includes birds that range in size from medium-sized passerines up to small waterfowl.
 American peregrine falcon uses various hunting methods, including stooping, level pursuit, and hunting on the ground.

-YCWA is unaware of any information indicating that Project dams, powerhouses and O&M activities adversely affect American peregrine falcon nesting within 0.25-mi of the FERC Project Boundary.
+YCWA is unaware of any information indicating that Project dams, powerhouses and O&M activities adversely affect American peregrine falcon nesting within 0.25 mi of the FERC Project Boundary.
 However, with the recent observations of American peregrine falcon in the vicinity of New Bullards Bar Dam and Narrows 2 Powerhouse, YCWA has proposed to implement a Bald Eagle and American Peregrine Falcon Management Plan (TR2).
 This plan was designed to minimize disturbances to American peregrine falcon.
-As part of the Plan, YCWA will, in the first year after the license issuance, conduct nesting surveys at three areas: 1) North Yuba River canyon downstream of New Bullards Bar; 2) Yuba River canyon upstream and downstream of Colgate Powerhouse and 3) the Middle Yuba River one mile up and downstream of Our House Diversion Dam.
-These will continue at a frequency of every 5 years for the term of the license.
-YCWA will conduct surveys per the protocol, for observing known and potential falcon sites in the Pacific Northwest (Pagel 1992).
-YCWA will establish a buffer zone of 1 mi and a LOP around each nest to prevent disturbances to nesting birds that may result from ground disturbing activities.
+As part of the Plan, YCWA will, on an annual basis, identify and evaluate ground disturbing activities that have the potential to disturb American peregrine falcon.
+If it is determined that disturbance to could occur, YCWA will implement nesting surveys in accordance with the monitoring protocols presented in the USFWS 2003 Monitoring Plan for the American Peregrine Falcon.
+Once all nests have been located, YCWA will establish a buffer zone of 0.5 mi and a LOP around each nest to prevent disturbances to nesting birds that may result from ground disturbing activities.
 The LOP will remain in effect until August 15 unless nest surveys determine that an active nest is more than 0.5 mi from the activity; or until July 1 if an occupied nest is found within 0.5 mi of the activity and additional nest surveys demonstrate that the young have fledged.